Terraforming Mars A Non-Starter: Need 10 Million Comets Made Of Pure Carbon Dioxide

 MAVEN analyzed the data showing the loss of argon-36 and argon-38, which gave scientists a better picture of the loss of carbon dioxide from the Martian atmosphere.
 As explained by Seeker, “argon is removed by only one process: sputtering, which occurs when charged particles (ions) in space are picked up the solar wind because they have an electrical charge.
 Some ions accelerate into the Martian atmosphere and knock molecules into space, including argon and CO2.”

-This analysis indicated that roughly two-third of all the argon that was ever in the Martian atmosphere has been lost to space through sputtering.
+This analysis indicated that roughly two-thirds of all the argon that was ever in the Martian atmosphere has been lost to space through sputtering.
 The researchers were able to conclude that an even greater amount of CO2 was lost due to it being able to become lost through other processes.

 “In total, this means that the majority of gas in the atmosphere has been lost to space,” Jakosky said.